eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 # Decouple IoT solutions from connected device data

-Often times, devices are connected to the cloud using various protocols and sending their data in many different representations.
-What you want to prevent in your IoT solution is to understand all of these different representations, as it tightly couples your solution with the devices you connect to.
-What you really want to do is to specify a well - defined interface between the physical and the digital device "world".
-You might say "Hey, I just use a Digital Twin service to shield me off from all the device connectivity plumbing and wiring".
-Well, that is just the half truth, because even Digital Twin services do not necessarily abstract device data.
-So you still might end up in many different ways how things in a Digital Twin service are stored, still coupling your app with the devices connected to the twin service.
-That is exactly where Eclipse Vorto comes in, providing a way to make your things look completely the same, regardless of the actual vendor - specific device.
-Vorto specifies the interfaces of Digital Twins as so called _Information Models_.
-You can read more about the Vorto language in the [Vorto 1.0 Specification](../vortolang-1.0.md).
-But that is just one puzzle piece, because in most cases devices do not send their payload in the way, that has been defined in the Information Model.
-For this use case, Vorto has a very powerful instrument, namely payload mappings.
-Payload mappings specify how device properties are mapped to Vorto properties.
-Once defined, they are re-usable whenever the device is connected to an IoT solutions.
+In a technical environment without a global standard, IoT device manufacturers, integrators, and platform providers are facing difficulties keeping up with the massive amounts of different payload formats, APIs, and proprietary protocols.

+The open source project Eclipse Vorto addresses this problem by providing cloud-based editors to abstract vendor-specific device payloads as re-usable Vorto Function Blocks.
+These are then aggregated to describe a whole device in the form of a Vorto Information Model.
+Information Models and Function Blocks are written in [vortolang](../vortolang-1.0.md), a simple grammar to define interfaces between a physical device and its digital twin counterpart.
+IoT solutions communicate with physical devices only via these abstract Function Blocks and their co-related data schema.
+In this way, IoT solutions become de-coupled from the plethora of different device data formats, APIs, and encodings.
+But how to convert the device data to these abstract Function Block interfaces?
+Simple: with so-called Vorto Mapping Specifications, which contain all the necessary instructions in order to harmonize device-specific payloads.

-In this tutorial, we are going to work ourselves throught the process of connecting various geolocation sensors to the cloud and consume their data in a tiny cloud application.
-As mentioned earlier, we are going to design an architecture, that makes our application being able to consume data from any geolocation sensor vendor.
+In this tutorial, we are going to work ourselves throught the process of connecting various geolocation sensors to the cloud and consume their data in a simple cloud application.
+As mentioned earlier, we are going to design an architecture, that makes our application being able to consume data from any geolocation sensor vendor, with the help of Vorto Mapping Specifications.

 <img src="../images/tutorials/decouple_tutorial/overview.png" />